AxelColee/info5.sar/specification.md

 ### AccepteListener
 This interface will only be used to define the expected behavior once a connectio is accepted.
-It should be redefined for each entity xanted
+It should be redefined for each entity wanted

 - *public void accepted(Channel channel)* : Callback once a connection is accepted.